Search for extraterrestrial intelligence: Early work

 in grants from the National Science Foundation, construction began on an 20 acre plot in Delaware, Ohio.
 This Ohio State University Radio Observatory telescope was called "Big Ear".
 Later, it began the world's first continuous SETI program, called the Ohio State University SETI program.

-In 1971, NASA funded a SETI study that involved Drake, Barney Oliver of Hewlett-Packard laboratories, and others.
+In 1971, NASA funded a SETI study that involved Drake, Barney Oliver of Hewlett-Packard Laboratories, and others.
 The resulting report proposed the construction of an Earth-based radio telescope array with 1,500 dishes known as "Project Cyclops".
 The price tag for the Cyclops array was US$10 billion.
 Cyclops was not built, but the report formed the basis of much SETI work that followed.

 The Ohio State SETI program gained fame on August 15, 1977, when Jerry Ehman, a project volunteer, witnessed a startlingly strong signal received by the telescope.
 He quickly circled the indication on a printout and scribbled the exclamation "Wow!" in the margin.
 Dubbed the Wow! signal, it is considered by some to be the best candidate for a radio signal from an artificial, extraterrestrial source ever discovered, but it has not been detected again in several additional searches.

+On 24 May 2023, a test extraterrestrial signal, in the form of a "coded radio signal from Mars", was transmitted to radio telescopes on Earth, according to a report in The New York Times.